Fitbit Ionic Smartwatch Review

 Innovatively designed to include guidance and insights from its fitness tracker and with smartphone essentials to keep you connected throughout the day; the Fitbit Ionic is the watch we have all been waiting for.

-- Start dynamic personalized workouts on your wrist with step-by-step coaching.
+- Start dynamic personalized workouts on your wrist with step by step coaching.
 Syncing range: Up to 30 feet.
-Certain features like smartphone notifications may require Android 5.0+.
+Certain features like smartphone notifications may require Android 5.0 plus.
 Syncs with Mac OS X 10.6 and up, iPhone 4S and later, iPad 3 gen. and later, Android 4.4 and later and Windows 10 devices